 How Much Tomato Food Should I Give To My Rose?

 To know how much tomato food to give to your roses, simply follow the instructions on the label, and then reduce the amount by up to one-third.
-(If you’ve got no idea what your label says (faded in the sun? in a foreign language? then around half a cup can work well)!
+(If you’ve got no idea what your label says (faded in the sun? in a foreign language? then around half a cup of standard tomato feed can work well)!

 How Often Should I Give My Rose Plant Tomato Feed?